Hybrid RIS-Assisted MIMO Dual-Function Radar-Communication System: Numerical Evaluations

 \subsection{Performance Analysis}

-First, we study the convergence performances of both the alternating optimization approach in Algorithm~\ref{al2} and the \ac{fgs}-\ac{agd} algorithm, where the user is deployed at $(75\lambda, 100\lambda, 0)$ and the radar target is put at 3D Cartesian coordinate center $(0, 0, 0)$.
+First, we study the convergence performances of both the \ac{ao} approach in Algorithm~\ref{al2} and the \ac{fgs}-\ac{agd} algorithm, where the user is deployed at $(75\lambda, 100\lambda, 0)$ and the radar target is put at 3D Cartesian coordinate center $(0, 0, 0)$.
 In particular, by applying the \ac{fgs}-\ac{agd} for \ac{hris} configuration optimization and the \ac{sdr} technique for \ac{bs} beamforming design, the convergence performance is shown in Fig. \ref{convergence_aia}, when the per-antenna power of the \ac{bs} is $P_t = 0$~dB.
 It indicates the proposed algorithm achieves convergence very fast in less than four iterations.
 In addition, the convergence of the proposed \ac{fgs}-\ac{agd} method is shown in Fig. \ref{fig:agdsinr}.
 With the assistance of the initialization operation in Algorithm~\ref{al1}, Algorithm~\ref{al1_agd} converges to a fixed value within $1000$ iterations, which shows the efficiency and stability of the \ac{fgs}-\ac{agd} algorithm.

 To evaluate the effect of the \ac{hris} configuration on the \ac{dfrc}'s performance, we explore the radar’s and communication’s \ac{sinr} behaviors via different amplitude distributions on the \ac{hris}.
 In Fig. \ref{fig:same_value}, all the elements in the \ac{hris} are set to have the same value, and the value of $\boldsymbol{\beta}$ varies between $0$ and $1$.
 It shows that the \ac{sinr} of the radar will degrade when the \ac{sinr} of the user tries to satisfy our constraints.
-This illustrates the essential trade-off between the \ac{sinr} performance of the radar and communication, which is determined by the operation of the \ac{hris} in splitting the power of each element attached.
+Since the communication signal reflection and radar echo reception are determined by the operation of the \ac{hris} in splitting the power of each element attached.
+There will be a critical trade-off between the performance of radar and communication.
+Fig.~\ref{fig:same_value} verifies the essential trade-off between the \ac{sinr} performance of the radar and communication.
 In Fig. \ref{fig:rand_value}, we randomize the value of $\boldsymbol{\beta}$, and get good performance in both radar and communication at some points.
 This demonstrates that the \ac{sinr} performance of both radar and communication will be enhanced by \ac{hris} configuration design.